-- Body tubes/airframes/engine mounts can be made from suitable materials, including, but not limited to: reinforced paper, cardboard, phenolic resin, specialized polymer resins, fiberglass, Kevlar, or other suitable structural materials - 10.
-The nose cone is to fit snugly but still allow for easy removal. - 11.
-Exhibits must be uniformly painted and smoothly finished or finished as per rocket instructions, and have decals applied smoothly. - 12.
-Nonstandard surfacing (such as textured paint) may be used if directed by the instructions, this includes scratch built rockets. - 13.
+- 10. Body tubes/airframes/engine mounts can be made from suitable materials, including, but not limited to: reinforced paper, cardboard, phenolic resin, specialized polymer resins, fiberglass, Kevlar, or other suitable structural materials.
+However, foam may not be used for external body or other external rocket parts. - 11.
+The nose cone is to fit snugly but still allow for easy removal. - 12.
+Exhibits must be uniformly painted and smoothly finished or finished as per rocket instructions, and have decals applied smoothly. - 13.
+Non-standard surfacing (such as textured paint) may be used if directed by the instructions, this includes scratch-built rockets. - 14.
 Models may not be judged based on their paint scheme (colors and placement on the rocket), with the exception of rockets that fit the definition of a "scale model."
-All other rockets do not have to follow the suggested paint scheme, allowing the 4-Her to display maximum creativity in the finishing of their rocket. - a.
-Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another. - 14.
+All other rockets do not have to follow the suggested paint scheme, allowing the 4-Her to display maximum creativity in the finishing of their rocket.
+Under no circumstances is the weight given to the paint scheme to be sufficient enough, by itself, to move the model from one ribbon placing to another. - 15.
 "Scale models" may be judged based on their paint scheme.
-The judge may deduct up to one ribbon placing for not following the paint scheme. - 15.
-Scale Model Rockets are to be finished and completed with a majority (greater than 70%) of decals. - 16.
+The judge may deduct up to one ribbon placing for not following the paint scheme. - 16.
+Scale Model Rockets are to be finished and completed with a majority (greater than 70%) of decals. - 17.
+If a modification is made to the rocket, for example, adding a fin, a swing test must be conducted on the rocket, and the documentation provided.
+Failure to test and document flight stability following modifications will result in two ribbon placing deductions. - 18.
 Indicates class not eligible for Kansas State Fair.

-Model Rocketry Guidelines (ages 7 and up):
+Model Rocketry Specific Guidelines (ages 7 and up):